gkubed/gkubed.github.io/_posts/2022-04-19-the-scion-fr-s-chronicles-part-i-early-ownership.markdown

 {% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/_MG_0413-1400.jpg" title="" caption="Remember when Gadsden flag didn't have such a negative connotation?" %}

 However, just a couple days after this picture, my dreams were a little crushed.
-After a good night celebrating my sister's birthday at my parents place, I began my drive home in the rain.
+After a good night celebrating my sister's birthday at my parents' place, I began my drive home in the rain.
 While driving straight down the road, a woman coming the opposite way took a left hand turn directly in front of me.
 I slammed on the brakes, but my tires were compromised on the wet tarmac.

 {% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/_MG_0418-1400.jpg" title="" caption="Womp, womp." %}